jayanthkumarak/ProwlDash/docs/performance_journey.md

 *   **Apple Silicon (ARM64)**: Shows efficient process forking and low overhead.
 Speedup is near-instant for batch sizes < Core Count.
 *   **PyPy**: The codebase remains pure Python.
 Running with PyPy JIT yields an additional ~2x speedup on top of the architectural changes for the `stdlib` parsing path.

+## 4. V4.6 Updates (December 2025)

+V4.6 focused on stability, security, and refined performance scaling.

+### Security
+We implemented rigorous XSS prevention mechanism (`safe_json_dumps`) that sanitizes JSON data embedded in the HTML.
+This protects against injection attacks from malicious CSV content by escaping characters like `<`, `>`, and `/`.

+### Adaptive Performance
+A new adaptive parallelism model bounds the worker count to `min(cpu_count, file_count)`.
+This prevents the overhead of spinning up 14+ processes when processing just 1 or 2 files, effectively balancing startup cost vs. parallel throughput.

+**Benchmark Results:**
+With the new chunked reading optimization for large files and adaptive workers, ProwlDash achieves **~28,000 rows/second** throughput on standard hardware, with significantly reduced peak memory pressure.